TalosTheMinoan/System-Information/readme.md

+## Important Notice

+🚨 Important Notice: Version 0.1 of the program will be discontinued and shut down from 21/1/2024.
+Please update to the latest version for an improved experience.

 # System Information Tool

 This Python script gathers and displays essential system information, providing insights into your system's hardware and software components.